 In addition to the great educational, professional, and financial benefits you’ll be getting as an Italian passport holder, you will also gain a number of medical advantages that you can make use of within the entirety of the Union.

-In Italy, the government-issued healthcare cards are merged with the official European Health Care Document, giving you one card-sized document that you can carry with you wherever you go.
+In Italy, the government-issued healthcare cards are merged with the official European Health Care Card, giving you one card-sized document that you can carry with you wherever you go.
 Once you are officially an Italian resident, and you receive one of these cards, you would be wise to carry it in your wallet at all times.
 This will give you all the same rights as an EU citizen to visit emergency doctors and take advantage of the healthcare system should you fall ill.

 Your Italian passport allows you to use the special Fast Track lines that are reserved for EU citizens only.
 This is a fast-moving immigration queue that gives you a super-quick way to get through customs and security lines at airports, train stations, and all major travel hubs.
 This is valid both inside and outside of the EU and includes travel to the UK as well.